Why Can’t I Update Windows 11? — Even Though It’s Already Installed

 Latest Troubleshooting Tips (June 2025)

-• Ensure Secure Boot is enabled and system is using GPT format
+• Ensure Secure Boot is enabled, and the system drive is using GPT (UEFI) rather than legacy MBR.

-• Update all device drivers before retrying updates
+• Update all device drivers — especially chipset, storage, and graphics — before retrying the feature update.

 Frequently Asked Questions

-• Q: Why does Windows 11 say “end of service” even though I have the latest version?
+• Q: Why does Windows 11 say “end of service” even though I already have Windows 11 installed?

 • Q: Can I still install updates on an unsupported CPU?